bitcoinerlab/secp256k1/README.md

 This implementation follows the tiny-secp256k1 API.
 Please refer to [tiny-secp256k1](https://github.com/bitcoinjs/tiny-secp256k1#documentation) for documentation on the methods.

-These methods are not yet implemented: `signRecoverable`, `recover`, `xOnlyPointAddTweakCheck`.
-They are not used in ecpair or bip32, though.
+This method is not yet implemented: `xOnlyPointAddTweakCheck`.
+It is not used in ecpair or bip32, though.

 ### Examples